 Yes, our products are from China.
 This is simply because there are currently no US manufacturers that have the capacity to produce medical-grade masks or respirators for the general public; for years, the US manufacturers have either reduced their domestic production or outright outsourced to China.
 This is the reason for the shortage when the pandemic started (although this topic is worthy of a separate page later).
 Meanwhile, with no other countries able to export or produce these masks, we can only look to reputable and established manufacturers in China.

 The respirator was trickier because the pandemic triggered hundreds of new KN95 manufacturers, but most of these have no business producing respirators to save lives -- even worse, some have knowingly sold inferior quality products.
 Since these respirators are the only available medical N95 alternatives, the FDA has started regulating and reviewing them.
 As a result, we have to continually follow the FDA's updates on what they are approving for medical use.
-Our manufacturer, Harley, has been on that short list since day one.
+Our manufacturer, Harley, being a NIOSH certified manufacturer has been on that short list since day one.